curv3d/curv/docs/lib/Blend.rst

   ``n`` is somehow related to the number of columns.

   WARNING: this feature is experimental, the API will change.
+  PROBLEMS: the parameters don't make sense and the distance field is bad.
   |uColumns| |iColumns|

 .. |iChamfer| image:: ../images/fOpIntersectionChamfer.png